liserman/archiveRetriever/README.md

 The `retrieve_links` function results in a tibble with two columns, including the base url of the memento in the first column and all links in the second column.
-From this, user of this function might decide to filter out links which do not point to content relevant for analysis using packages for string operations, such as [stringr](https://github.com/tidyverse/stringr).
+By default, the function filters links to be subpages to the top-level domain that has been scraped.
+This filtering can be disabled using the option *filter = FALSE*.
+Alternatively, the function also allows users to set a custom pattern by which links are filtered before output.
+However, users of this function might also decide to filter out links which do not point to content relevant for analysis using packages for string operations, such as [stringr](https://github.com/tidyverse/stringr).

 ``` r